-- Provide mandatory sub-recipient training during the annual grant technical assistance workshops.
-Potential subrecipients will be trained on Section 3 program requirements. - Establish an on-going communication system through workshops and training. - 7.
-Goal Ensure that sub-recipients develop procurement practices that include the provision for contracting preference and provide an evaluation of a bidder's ability to comply.
+Provide mandatory sub-recipient training during the annual grant technical assistance workshops.
+Potential subrecipients will be trained on Section 3 program requirements.

-- Review all sub-recipient procurement procedures for Section 3 policy statement. - Monitor sub-recipient procurement policies and make revisions to include the Section 3 bid evaluation process. - Work with the Procurement Division to advertise Section 3 bidding opportunities on their website, but separate from City bid advertisements.
+- Establish an on-going communication system through workshops and training. - Conduct Post Award meetings with subrecipients to ensure Section 3 understanding and compliance as it relates to the funded project. - 7.
+Goal Provide training to sub-recipients to develop procurement practices that include the provision for contracting preference and provide an evaluation of a bidder's ability to comply.

-Instruct sub-recipients on the process of evaluating bids based on the criteria for the lowest and responsive bid.
+- Review all sub-recipient procurement procedures for Section 3 policy statement. - Monitor sub-recipient procurement policies and make revisions to include the Section 3 bid evaluation process. - Work with the Procurement Division to advertise Section 3 bidding opportunities on their website, but separate from City bid advertisements. - Instruct sub-recipients on the process of evaluating bids based on the criteria for the lowest and responsive bid.